-Dentrix Ascend uses line-item accounting, which means that when a credit—such as a payment or credit adjustment—is entered, it should be posted against a debit transaction, such as a procedure or service rendered.
+Dentrix Ascend uses line-item accounting, which means that when a credit—such as a payment or credit adjustment—is entered, you need to post it against a debit transaction, such as a procedure or service rendered.
 In some cases, when a payment is made, there is no procedure to apply it to.
-For example, a patient makes a payment for a procedure that has not yet been posted, or a payment is made for more than the cost of the procedure.
-In these cases, the payments can still be entered; however, the payments are now considered "unapplied credits."
-It's important to note that if your office compensates providers based on collections, no provider will receive credit for these credits until the amounts are applied to a balance.
+For example, a patient makes a payment for a procedure that you have not yet posted, or a payment is made for more than the cost of the procedure.
+In these cases, you can still enter the payment; however, this labels the payment as an "unapplied credit."
+It's important to note that if your office compensates providers based on collections, you need to apply these credits before the providers can receive payment.

 Watch this video to learn how to apply an unapplied credit.
 (Duration: 1:18)